 We believe that for many students this is an important and necessary next step towards greater independence and self-advocacy.
 However, there are instances where our physical presence is helpful as students build these skills.
 College Connect staff presence in meetings is only as a support, and not as a personal advocate.
 It is important to note that College Connect will not attend meetings related to grade disputes or other disputes that involve college administration.
 Due to the variable nature of these disputes, it is best that families attend such meetings.

 The parent/ caregiver involvement is an important part of the treatment process.
 Students meet their most optimal success when the parent actively supports the process.

 Parents have played a critical role in the students’ life as an active participant in managing their educational plans.
 Parent support can help keep the student motivated when discouraged and wanting to give up.

-College Connect provide ongoing opportunity for parent involvement.
-Family support is comprised of “open access” to college connect staff and administration.
-The behavioral patterns between parent and child have been actively reinforced for many years.
-For a student to develop optimal self-sufficiency parent support needs to be redefined.
-This process can be counter -intuitive to the parent, therefore College Connect provide for open opportunity to explore these challenges with parents.
+College Connect provides ongoing opportunity for parent involvement.
+Family support is comprised of “open access” to College Connect staff and administration.
+The behavioral patterns between parent and student have been actively reinforced for many years.
+For a student to develop optimal self-sufficiency, parent support needs to be redefined.
+This process can be counter -intuitive to the parent, therefore College Connect provides the opportunity to explore these challenges with parents.